History - All Saints, Blackham

 The Archdeacon of Lewes laid a foundation stone in 1901 and the church was constructed out of local stone from the Hackenden Quarries in East Grinstead with dressings of Bath stone.
 The style is early English and has a chancel and nave with a stone bell turret at the west end.

-Baptisms and weddings are able to take place at All Saints', Blackham.
+Baptisms and weddings are able to take place at Blackham Church.
 Normally services are held here on the fifth Sunday of the month as well as for Harvest, Remembrance Sunday and Christmas.
 Please refer to the Calendar of Services.